Undergraduate Academic and University Policies

 Course Withdrawal Policy

 Once the drop/add period for a semester has ended, students who wish to remove a class from their schedule will need to withdraw from the course.
-Students will login to DataVU and click on the “Withdraw from Sections” link under the Registration heading.
+Students will login to DataVU and click on the “Course Withdrawal after Add/Drop” link under the Registration heading.
 Once you click on Submit, the program will take you back to the main DataVU screen.
 Your course will not immediately show as withdrawn.
-When you clicked on Submit, an email was generated to your advisor to let him/her know that you want to withdraw from the course.
+When you click the Submit button, an email is generated to your advisor to let them know that you want to withdraw from the course.
 Your advisor will then need to email firstname.lastname@example.org for approval to withdraw from the course.
 Once the Registrar receives the email approval from your advisor, you will be withdrawn from the course per the date that you, the student, initiated the withdrawal.

 Please note that you may not withdraw from all of your courses using the Course Withdrawal link.
-If you wish to withdraw from all of your courses, you will need to visit the Dean of Students office, located in the Harre Union, to initiate the process.
+If you wish to withdraw from all of your courses, you will need to use the “Withdawal from All Classes” link to initiate the process.

 Repeating a Course For Credit